brunomaga/brunomaga.github.io/interview_questions.md

   - Otherwise, build a histogram for each set of samples, then compare the overlap of the histograms.
 Or equivalently, compare absolute difference of CDFs.
     - If it's above a given threshold, assume they're drawn from same distribution
   - Note: perfect match/comparison is not possible, because the histogram/shape of two sets of samples will likely not match, even if drawn from the exact same distribution.
+- What are exploding and vanishing gradients?
+- Why do we need skip connections?
+  - to train deep networks, to remove vanishing gradients
+- What are the components of a CNN? what is the stride?
+How does kernel size influence training?
 - What's the complexity of a matrix multiplication?
 Write the code.
 - What's the complexity of a Gaussian Elimination ?
 - Take the operation `A^T X^T A X` (??), with a matrix and vector `X`.
 Is the output a vector or a scalar?
 Write the pseudocode to do this in one loop.
 What's the code to compute its derivative?